How To measure your body on The Bike App

 If you wish to access the images of this article on the fly, you can quickly see them in the Bikfit Simulator by hovering the name of each body segment with your mouse.

-If you still are having some problem arround some of these concepts, feel free to send an email (contact link is in the footer) or DM me on the bike app's instagram page.
-I will be glad to help :)
+If you still are having some problem arround some of these concepts, feel free to send us an email (contact link is in the footer).
+We'll gladly help